How to Paint an Axe Head – Tricks For The Best Results

 What you will need:

-3. Axe cleaning supplies
+Tip #1: Axe cleaning supplies

 This will largely depend on the state of your axe/axe head.
 But WD40, steel wool, scrub brush, sandpaper, wire wheel – all usual suspects.
 You will need to remove any existing rust, sap, or dirt.

-Step 1: Clean the axe head
+Step 1: Clean Rust Off the Axe

 For really old heads you can choose to leave or remove a thick Patina.
 As long as active rust is removed you should be good.